richimf/CodigosSwift/README.md

 En este repositorio encontraras codigo util para tus proyectos.

-In this repository you will find usefull code for your projects.
+In this repository you will find useful code for your projects.